apache/chemistry-cmislib/src/doc/src/install.rst

 Requirements
 ------------
 These requirements must be met:
- - Python 2.6.x
+ - Python 2.6.x or Python 2.7.x.
+Python 3.x is not supported.
- - CMIS provider compliant with CMIS 1.0
+ - CMIS provider compliant with CMIS 1.0 or CMIS 1.1

 Steps
 -----
  #.
 If you don't have `Python <http://www.python.org>`_ installed already, do so.
  #.
 If you don't have `setuptools <http://pypi.python.org/pypi/setuptools>`_ installed already, do so.
  #.
 Once setuptools is installed, type `easy_install cmislib`
  #.
 That's it!

 Once you do that, you should be able to fire up Python on the command-line and import cmislib successfully.